The Smithsonian Institution’s Museum on Main Street Exhibit

 More Voices, More Votes

-With support from Mass Humanities and Local Cultural Councils, we will be offering additional democracy-related events from December 2025 through December 2026.
-Many are still in the planning stages, but one is confirmed!
-Please join us for …
+With support from Mass Humanities and Local Cultural Councils, we are offering additional democracy-related events from December 2025 through December 2026.
+Some are still in the planning stages (there may be additions!), but most are confirmed!
+All events are free and open to the public.

-Residents of West County and beyond will remember the Boston Tea Party with a talk by Emily Dickinson Museum director Jane Wald.
-Wald will touch on the social functions of tea in 19th-century America (and at the end of the 18th century with the Boston Tea Party) and show photographs of tea paraphernalia in the museum’s collection.
-At the end of the afternoon, tea will be dumped nearby.
-Singing may ensue.
+We kicked off the year in December 2025 by remembering the Boston Tea Party with a talk by Emily Dickinson Museum director Jane Wald.
+Wald touched on the social functions of tea in 19th-century America (and at the end of the 18th century with the Boston Tea Party) and showed photographs of tea paraphernalia in the museum’s collection.

-This event is co-sponsored by Museum on Main Street: More Voices, More Votes; Mohawk Trail Regional School; and the Friends of the Tyler Memorial Library, with support from Mass Humanities and the Charlemont-Hawley Arts Council.
+This event was co-sponsored by the Friends of the Tyler Memorial Library, with support from Mass Humanities and the Charlemont-Hawley Arts Council.

 About This Program